cdapio/cdap-apps/Wise/README.rst

 Batch Processing of Logs with WiseWorkflow
 ==========================================
-Wise executes every ten minutes a MapReduce job that computes the bounce counts of the web pages seen in the web server access logs.
+Wise executes every ten minutes a MapReduce that computes the bounce counts of the web pages seen in the web server access logs.

 The ``BounceCountsMapReduce`` class defines the MapReduce job to run.
 It extends